joury34/recipe/README.md

 ---
 📖 Usage

-🔍 Searching for Recipes: Use the search bar at the top of the screen to filter recipes by title.

 ➕ Adding a Recipe: Navigate to the "Add Recipe" screen, fill in the title, description, and ingredients, and save your recipe.